 - Deleted items are retained for thirty (30) days.

 - Conversation History is retained for thirty (30) days.

 - Email messages within user-created folders are retained for a total of six (6) years from the date of the message.
 When the message is one (1) year old, it will be moved to the online archive and will be retained for five (5) additional years from the date of the message.

-There are certain circumstances when electronically stored information – including information from email accounts – must be retained, such as when a Legal Hold is issued by the Office of the General Counsel.
+There are certain circumstances when electronically stored information – including information from email accounts – must be retained, such as when a Legal Hold is issued.
 In these situations normal retention schedules will be suspended.
 No employee who has been formally notified of a record preservation obligation may discard, destroy, alter, or delete a record that falls within the scope of that directive.
 Violation of the obligation may subject the individual to disciplinary action, up to and including dismissal, as well as personal liability for civil or criminal sanctions by courts or law enforcement agencies.

 End of Employment with the College

 When an employee ceases employment with the College for any reason, the access to the College email account and records will be terminated, generally on the last date of employment.

 If you need help, please contact firstname.lastname@example.org or call 1-800-231-2391 x4357.